harshankur/officeParser/README.md

 **Usage**
 ```
 const officeParser = require('officeparser');

+// Default decompress location for office Files is "officeDist" in the directory where Node is started.
+// Put this file before parseOffice method to take effect.
+officeParser.setDecompressionLocation("/tmp");  // New decompression location would be "/tmp/officeDist"

+// P.S.: Setting location on a Windows environment with '\' heirarchy requires to be entered twice '\\'
+officeParser.setDecompressionLocation("C:\\tmp");  // New decompression location would be "C:\tmp\officeDist"

 officeParser.parseOffice("/path/to/officeFile", function(data){
         // "data" string in the callback here is the text parsed from the office file passed in the first argument above